palant/palant.info/content/articles/added-webmention-support-to-the-blog/index.md

 ---
 title: "Added Webmention support to the blog"
 date: 2020-09-03T13:43:19+02:00
-description: I extended the comment system of this blog to process Webmention request.
-These go through the same premoderation process and will appear as comments if approved.
+description: I extended the comment system of this blog to process Webmention requests.
+These go through the same pre-moderation process and will appear as comments if approved.
 categories:
 - website
 - hugo